placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-11-13-mobula8-runcam.md

 - transplanting everything into a carbon fiber [AstroRC Carbonfly 80 (薯片80) frame](https://astrorc.net/products/astrorc-carbonfly-80-1-8inch-frame-o4-version).
 [AstroRC official frame assembly tutorial](https://www.youtube.com/watch?v=75qipfHU6d8), changing the props to gemfan 45mm-3 because 2023 do not fit into the frame without modifications (that will follow)
 - dry weight: 95.6 grams, with batteries: 121.8 grams. flight time 3 to 3.5 minutes (winter).
+- looking for the explanation to the extended flight time
+  - with Gemfan 45mm-3 max RPM at full throttle reach 53000rpm, compared to 38000rpm with 2023 props
+  - **hypothesis**: the motors do not have enough torque to spin the 2023 props at high RPM on a quad this heavy, so they draw more current, draining the battery while not producing enough thrust. and the smaller props, on contrary, are able to spin to higher RPM, producing more thrust at lower current draw. so presumably on a lighter quad like the original analog mobula8 with 1103 motors the 2023 props would work fine.

 ## todo